philipwalton/html-inspector/README.md

 bower install html-inspector
 ```

-If you clone the Github repo, just use the file at `dist/html-inspector.js`.
+If you clone the Github repo, just use the file named `html-inspector.js` in the project root.

 Once HTML Inspector is added, you can run `HTMLInspector.inspect()` to see the results.
 Calling `inspect` with no options will load all rules and run them with their default configuration options.